testing-cs/CodeS/README.md

 # CodeS-distribution-shift-benchmark-datasets

-This project is for the paper ``CodeS: A Distribution Shift Benchmark Dataset for Source Code Learning``.
+This project is for the paper ``CodeS: Towards Code Model Generalization Under Distribution Shift``.

 ## Dependencies
 ```